erikdubois/Sardi-Mixing/README.md

 Sardi consists of 6 major icon themes and 10 different kind of folders.

-Here we are using the **MODULARITY** of the Sard icons by changing the inherits line.
+Here we are using the **MODULARITY** of the Sardi icons by changing the inherits line.

 These icons are an example what you can do with the Sardi icons.